jeroenheijmans/advent-of-code-surveys/2021/README.md

 - Add more preprocessing based off the grouping logic in PowerBI versions from previous years
 - Add accessible descriptions of all charts
-- Add option to show datatable with all entries below each chart (this also shows entries that were not large enough to get a bar in a chart)
 - Remove 2021 gitignore and add sanitized results
 - Create tiny build script to generate /docs folder
 - Set up github pages to show the results